Action Corps Weekly

 5. MIA Update

 As always, we want to hear your advocacy stories.
-To share your stories or photos with us, simply email them directly to firstname.lastname@example.org.
+Email the VFW to share your stories or photos with us.